 - swap points – earn points for letting others stay in your home while you are away, and then redeem those points to stay in any of the other homes participating in the program.

-Additional features: Love Home Swap is a very points-focused model of home exchange.
-And for those who like a high touch experience, the LHS premium membership option offers significant customer service and support.
+Additional features: For those who like a high touch experience, the LHS premium membership option offers significant customer service and support.

-The email system is reasonably easy to use, but you can’t archive discussions without sending a formal rejection of a swap, even if you initiated the discussion.
+The email system is reasonably easy to use, but you can’t archive discussions without sending a formal rejection of a swap.
 (They call archiving “deleting” which is a bit unnerving.)
-Also the site blocks out personal email and phone number information until you have committed to a swap with firm dates on the site.
+LHS blocks personal email and phone number information until you have committed to a swap with firm dates.
 This is rather inconvenient when trying to work out details which would be better done outside of their email system.
 And for those who prefer to have a phone conversation before agreeing to a home exchange, this is particularly annoying.